9001/copyparty/README.md

 known client bugs:
 * win7+ doesn't actually send the password to the server when reauthenticating after a reboot unless you first try to login with an incorrect password and then switch to the correct password
   * or just type your password into the username field instead to get around it entirely
+* connecting to a folder which allows anonymous read will make writing impossible, as windows has decided it doesn't need to login
 * win7+ cannot access servers which require authentication unless you use https or [enable basic auth](./contrib/webdav-basicauth.reg) for http
 * win7+ cannot download files larger than 47.6 MiB by default; [registry fix](./contrib/webdav-unlimit.bat) to allow files up to 4 GiB (actual absolute max on windows)
 * win7+ opens a new tcp connection for every file and sometimes forgets to close them, eventually needing a reboot